Clinicians at Brighter Outlook

 Dr. Veronica Raggi

 Dr. Veronica Raggi is a licensed psychologist with over 15 years of experience providing comprehensive and individualized care to youth, families and adults in the Maryland and DC metro area.
-She has particular expertise in the treatment of anxiety, depression, life stress, trauma, social or interpersonal challenges, and attention/motivational issues in children, teens and adults.
+She has specific expertise in the treatment of anxiety-related issues, including social and generalized anxiety, obsessive compulsive disorder, phobias, separation anxiety and selective mutism.
+She also has particular interest in treating depression, life stress, trauma, social or interpersonal challenges across the lifespan, as well as specific developmental concerns presenting in teens and young adults.

 She previously practiced for ten years at the highly regarded practice, Alvord, Baker, & Associates, LLC.
 She earned her Ph.D. in clinical psychology from the University of Maryland, College Park and completed internship at Children’s National Medical Center in Washington, D.C. and postdoctoral training at New York University (NYU) Medical Center/ Child Study Center.